IntoUniversity

-IntoUniversity is a United Kingdom-based charity that aims to help disadvantaged young people gain a place within a higher education establishment.
+IntoUniversity is a United Kingdom-based charity that aims to help young people from disadvantaged backgrounds achieve their chosen aspiration, including university, further and higher education, employment and work-based training.
 It provides encouragement to children and young people aged 7–18 in pursuing further education.

+History

+It was formed from The ClementJames Centre, near Avondale Park in west London.

 Locations

-IntoUniversity started off with a pilot centre at North Kensington in 2007, and now operates 31 centres and extension projects across the country.
-Within London there are 12 centres and regionally, IntoUniversity has centres in the Midlands, South West, North West and East Anglia.
+IntoUniversity started off with a pilot centre at North Kensington in 2002, and now operates 39 centres and extension projects across England and Scotland.

 IntoUniversity was selected by William and Catherine (then Catherine Middleton), prince and princess of Wales, as one of the charities to receive a gift fund from the royal wedding in April 2011.